 We assess LUKB's capital and earnings as very strong, compared with the banks we rate globally.
-This is mainly based on our expectation that the bank's risk-adjusted capital ratio will remain between 18.0%-19.0% in the next 18-24 months, compared with 18.8% at year-end 2016.
-LUKB strengthened its capitalization through the issuance of two five-year additional Tier 1 (AT1) hybrid capital instruments in March 2015 and in 2016, each with a CHF130 million notional.
-We understand that there are no plans for further issuance in the near to mid-term, on the assumption that the regulatory total capital ratio remains in the target corridor of 14%-18% (16.4% as of June, 30 2017).
-Major changes resulting from our July 2017 RAC criteria amendment are not relevant to LUKB, because it does not clear its derivatives transactions with central counterparties nor do we assign any capital charges related to the credit valuation adjustments.
-This is because derivatives receivables represent less than 3% of the LUKB's total assets and we expect them to remain below this threshold over the next two years.
+This is mainly based on our expectation that the bank's RAC ratio will remain between 17.5% and 18.0% in the next 18-24 months, compared with 18.3% at year-end 2017.
+Capitalization of LUKB slightly dropped if compared with December 2016, given an increase in the bank's risk-weighted assets (RWAs) resulting from the above-average pace of customer loan growth and slightly higher level of dividends to be paid.

+LUKB strengthened its capitalization through the issuance of two five-year additional Tier 1 (AT1) hybrid capital instruments in March 2015 and in 2016, each with a CHF130 million notional value.
+We understand that there are no plans for further issuance in the near to medium-term, on the assumption that the regulatory total capital ratio remains in the target corridor of 14%-18% (16.3% as of June 30, 2018).